futureversecom/sylo-ethereum-contracts/docs/overview.md

 If the Ticket wins, it is worth it's full face value, and can be submitted on-chain to claim that full payout for the sender's funds in escrow.
 These funds are locked in escrow for a substantial period of time, to ensure that Tickets redeemed in the future will still have funds available to redeem winnings from.

+In addition, the owner of the escrow must post penalty escrow, which is burned if the payment escrow is ever empty when a ticket is redeemed.
+This penalty escrow prevents the owner of the escrow from emptying their own escrow balance into another wallet, as a means of avoiding paying nodes for their work - an attack known as front-running.

 The value of a Ticket is it’s expected value: the Ticket's “face value” that is paid out if it wins, multiplied by its probability of winning.
 By choosing values of these two parameters, these probabilistic micropayment Tickets can be used to pay for arbitrarily small units of work in a gas-efficient way.

 ## The Event Relay Protocol ###########################################